-- Evidence from the Nonprofit Corporation's Board of Directors authorizing the submission of the application. - Evidence of the general administrative capacity of the Nonprofit Corporation to develop, sponsor or manage the proposed Housing Program, including descriptions of the Nonprofit Corporation's past housing development(s) and the role of the Nonprofit Corporation.
-Include the organizational structure of the applicant and any co-sponsor as evidenced by organizational documents and an organization chart.
-Applicant and co-sponsor relationship should be clearly outlined and identified in the application. - Evidence that the applicant will meet timing benchmarks, with due consideration to other contemplated housing funding applications awarded through competitive processes, by demonstrating the ability to: - Commence the proposed Housing Program within six (6) months of funding receipt; or - Continue the Housing Program within four (4) months of funding receipt if the Housing Program has been previously funded or committed; and - ➤ Complete the proposed Housing Program, including all development activities within three (3) years of the Date of Approval. - An applicant must demonstrate that it will meet timing benchmarks by providing its certified statement accompanied by a detailed calendar/Housing Program schedule.
-Evidence that the HTCC proposed uses in the development budget are eligible (staff salaries, operating and overhead costs, commercial contingency and commercial costs are not eligible). - Evidence that the Qualified Development Team, Phase I/II Environmental Assessment and Hazardous Materials Report submission requirements are satisfied. - If an application includes funding from other DOH/CHFA Programs or Financing, the criteria and requirements must be met for those resources in addition to HTCC criteria.
-It is also the applicants' responsibility to ensure that the Development Budgets are consistent across programs. - Gap financing requests for projects that already have a CHFA or DOH commitment in place will be considered and evaluated based on certain parameters.
+- ➤ Continue the Housing Program within four (4) months of funding receipt if the Housing Program has been previously funded or committed; and - ➤ Complete the proposed Housing Program, including all development activities within three (3) years of the Date of Approval. - An applicant must demonstrate that it will meet timing benchmarks by providing its certified statement accompanied by a detailed calendar/Housing Program schedule. - Evidence that the HTCC proposed uses in the development budget are eligible. - Evidence that the Qualified Development Team, Phase I Environmental Assessment and Hazardous Materials Report submission requirements are satisfied. - If a Phase II or Phase III Environmental Assessment or additional Hazardous Materials Reports are required but not yet available or obtained by the time of the application deadline, CHFA will allow these items to be submitted later.
+Any deliverables not received during the application review process will be itemized in the Reservation Letter and will be expected to be provided prior to or in conjunction with the first quarterly report submission. - Applicants are required to contact the municipality or the state historical preservation office (SHPO) once an HTCC award is announced to determine historical significance.
+However, if the determination is already available at the time of application, attach and submit that with the application. - If an application includes funding from other DOH/CHFA Programs or Financing, the criteria and requirements must be met for those resources in addition to HTCC criteria.
+It is also the applicants' responsibility to ensure that the Development Budgets are consistent across programs. - Gap financing requests for projects that already have a CHFA or DOH commitment in place for financing (not including previously awarded HTCCs and/or LIHTC only deals) will be considered and evaluated based on certain parameters.
 For 9% LIHTCs, a Reservation Letter is considered evidence of a firm commitment.
 For 4% LIHTCs, a firm commitment for tax-exempt bonds must be in place to be considered a firm commitment.
-These requests will be considered in the following situations: - ➤ Unavoidable and unforeseeable cost increases after issuance of a funding commitment and contractor bidding; and/or - Necessary increased costs arising from unforeseen conditions during construction.
+These requests will be considered in the following situations: - ➤ Unavoidable and unforeseeable cost increases after issuance of a funding commitment and contractor bidding; and/or - > Necessary increased costs arising from unforeseen conditions during construction.

-All gap financing requests must demonstrate that the contingency balance cannot absorb the additional costs and the deferred developer fee is maxed out.
+All gap financing requests must demonstrate at the time of the HTCC application that the contingency balance cannot absorb the additional costs, and the deferred developer fee is maxed out.
 Use of HTCC funds will not be considered as a substitute source for 1) a pledge of Developer Cash Equity or 2) a Deferred Developer Fee after an initial financial closing or receipt of an award of LIHTCs.